AhmadZubayer/hero-app-store-react/README.md

 # 📱 About The Project

 A modern web-based app store where users can browse, search, and install their favorite applications.
+This is a project of Web Development course at Programming Hero built by Ahmad Zubayer.
 # ✨ Key Features

 - **Browse All Apps**: View a complete catalog of available applications with beautiful cards